 During field work I often encounter small mammal species that are cryptic and difficult to distinguish.
 Moreover, most species are cautious and move quickly, making photography a difficult media to capture images that demonstrate salient features of a species.
 Color illustration offers an alternative means to produce images, allowing me to visually emphasize pelage color and morphological features that typify a species.
 Additionally, I can standardize body orientation, making rapid comparison between species easy.

 Illustrations are excellent supplements to teaching field identification of live animals.
 My current work has focused on illustrating small mammal species that I have captured during field work.
-Using a combination of water color pencils, soft colored pencils, hard colored pencils, and India ink, I work from photos and study skins to create images that represent a typical individual.
+Using a combination of water color pencils, soft colored pencils, and hard colored pencils, I work from photos and study skins to create images that represent a typical individual.
 Multiple layers of colored pencils and blending allows me to create the perception of depth in the pelage

 - Figure 2 in: Woodman, N. and R. B. Stephens.
 2010.
 At the foot of the shrew: manus morphology distinguishes closely-related Cryptotis goodwini and Cryptotis griseoventris (Mammalia, Soricidae) in Central America.
 Biological Journal of the Linnean Society 99:118-134.
 (PDF)

 - Wisconsin Department of Natural Resources.
 2013.
 Wisconsin Woodland Jumping Mouse Species Guidance.
 Bureau of Natural Heritage Conservation, Wisconsin Department of Natural Resources, Madison, Wisconsin.
 PUB-ER-690.
 (PDF)